caendesilva/OpenEvents/resources/docs/laravel-client.md

 ### Introduction
 The Laravel client ships with a connection method that allows you to store Events in your local Laravel database.

-Some ideas what you can use this for:
+Some ideas on what you can use this feature for:

  - Keep events for redundancy and/or backup.
  - For testing, debug, and development purposes.